-Around 1964-65, W. A. ("Bill") Little at Stanford University recognized that should the boson field be comprised of excitons ($\Theta \approx 1\text{-}2 \text{ eV}$, or $\geq 12,000 \text{ K}$), the mediation of an even relatively weak electron-exciton coupling $\lambda \sim 0.5$, could result in a T_C well above room temperature (300 K) [8-12].
-Little's conjecture encouraged other speculations as well, particularly by Allender, Bray and Bardeen [13], a conjecture that remains controversial to the present day.
-One must remain aware, however, that the basis of the speculations surrounding references [8-13] were anticipated by Ginzburg [1] (search all references within, many of which were "unreachable" during the Cold War).
+Around 1964-1965, W. A. ("Bill") Little at Stanford University recognized that should the boson field be comprising excitons ($\Theta \approx 1-2 \text{ eV}$, or $\geq 12,000 \text{ K}$), the mediation of an even relatively weak electron-exciton coupling $\lambda \sim 0.5$, could result in a T_C well above room temperature (300 K) [8-11].
+Little's conjecture encouraged other speculations as well, particularly by Allender et al. [12], a conjecture that remains controversial to the present day.
+One must remain aware, however, that the basis of the speculations surrounding references [8-12] were anticipated by Ginzburg [1] (search all references within, many of which were "unreachable" during the Cold War).
 Little's basic idea is summarized in Fig. 1.
-Major features are a dimerized polyacetylene $((CH)x)$ chain (red encircled) surrounded by polarizable excitonic groups of diethyl-cyanine-iodide (polarizable component green enclosed).
-It is important to note that trans-polyacetylene has a band gap roughly 1-2 eV, requiring an exciton energy of at least that magnitude to effect pairing.
-Although fascinating, his model is structurally complex, and thus difficult to assess, even given present materials synthesis and computational tools.
+Major features are a dimerized polyacetylene ((CH)x) chain (red encircled) surrounded by polarizable excitonic groups of diethyl-cyanine-iodide (polarizable component green enclosed).
+It is important to note that trans-polyacetylene has a band gap roughly 1-2 eV, requiring an exciton